borisdivjak/sharp-ia/assessments.md

 icon: assets/images/icon-assessments.png
 ---

-# Assessment
+# Assessments

 {% capture content %}
-In order to understand the needs of the people we work with across the areas of Mind, Body and Flow SHARP employs a range of standardised outcomes based measures to best capture change in symptoms, wellbeing, activity levels and satisfaction across life domains.
+In order to understand the needs of the people we work with across the areas of Mind, Body and Flow SHARP employs a range of standardised outcomes based measures to best capture change in symptoms, wellbeing, occupational engagement and satisfaction across life domains.
+Our self rating measures allow service users to engage with their therapy and treatment goals, identify their needs and track progress as we work together.
 {% endcapture %}

 {% include section-lead-text.html %}